 - Objectives/Specific Aims/Hypotheses: Provide a description of the purpose and objectives of the study with detailed specific aims and/or study questions/hypotheses.
-This information should agree with the primary aims and associated tasks described in the Statement of Work (Attachment 5). - Study Design: Describe the type of study to be performed (e.g., treatment, prevention, diagnostic), the study phase or class (if applicable), and the study model (e.g., single group, parallel, crossover).
-Outline the proposed methodology in sufficient detail to show a clear course of action. - Identify the intervention to be tested and describe the projected outcomes. - Define the study variables and describe how they will be measured.
-Include a description of appropriate controls and the endpoints to be tested. - Describe the methods that will be used to recruit a sample of human subjects from the accessible population (e.g., convenience, simple random, stratified random).
-Provide information on the inclusion and exclusion criteria, the availability of and access to the appropriate patient population(s), as well as the ability to accrue a sufficient number of subjects for the clinical trial. - Describe any ethical issues (e.g., informed consent, information privacy, assessment of risk versus benefit of participation) raised by the proposed study, and provide a detailed plan for how the ethical issues will be addressed. - Describe the human subject-to-group assignment process (e.g., randomization, block randomization, stratified randomization, age-matched controls, alternating group, or other procedures), if applicable.
-Explain the specific actions to accomplish the group assignment (e.g., computer assignment, use of table of random numbers). - Statistical Plan and Data Analysis: Describe the statistical model and data analysis plan with respect to the study objectives.
+This information should agree with the primary aims and associated tasks described in the Statement of Work (Attachment 4). - Study Design: Describe the type of study to be performed (e.g., prospective, randomized, controlled) and outline the proposed methodology in sufficient detail to show a clear course of action.
+Describe potential challenges and alternative strategies where appropriate. - Identify the intervention to be tested and describe the projected results. - Define the study variables, outline why they were chosen, and describe how they will be measured.
+Include a description of appropriate controls and the endpoints to be tested. - Describe the study population and the inclusion and exclusion criteria that will be used. - Describe the methods that will be used to recruit a sample of human subjects from the accessible population (e.g., convenience, simple random, stratified random). - Define each arm/study group of the proposed trial, if applicable.
+Describe the human subject-to-group assignment process (e.g., randomization, block randomization, stratified randomization, age-matched controls, alternating group, or other procedures).
+Explain the specific actions to accomplish the group assignment (e.g., computer assignment, use of table of random numbers). - If using psychometric measures, describe their reliability and validity. - Statistical Plan and Data Analysis: Describe the statistical model and data analysis plan with respect to the study objectives.
 Specify the approximate number of human subjects to be enrolled.
-If multiple study sites are involved, state the approximate number of human subjects to be enrolled at each site.
+If multiple study sites are involved, state the approximate number to be enrolled at each site.
 Include a complete power analysis to demonstrate that the sample size is appropriate to meet the objectives of the study.
-If a subpopulation of a recruited sample population will be used for analysis, complete a statistical analysis to ensure appropriate power can be achieved within the subpopulation study.
-Ensure sufficient information is provided to allow thorough evaluation of all statistical calculations during review of the application. - Attachment 2: Supporting Documentation: Combine and upload as a single file named "Support.pdf".
+If a subpopulation of a recruited sample population will be used for analysis, complete a statistical analysis to ensure appropriate power can be achieved within the subpopulation study. - Attachment 2: Supporting Documentation: Combine and upload as a single file named "Support.pdf".
 Start each document on a new page.
 If documents are scanned to PDF, the lowest resolution (100 to 150 dpi) should be used.
 The Supporting Documentation attachment should not include additional information such as figures, tables, graphs, photographs, diagrams, chemical structures, or drawings.
 These items should be included in the Project Narrative.